Controversial director Milo Rau brings his most challenging work to date to NYU Skirball with the North American premiere of Five Easy Pieces.

-Five Easy Pieces, a North American premiere, probes the limits of what children know, feel, and do, as seven children present the true story of notorious Belgian child killer Marc Dutroux.
-Swiss director Milo Rau and his International Institute of Political Murder (IIPM) explore aesthetic and theatrical questions that blend together with moral issues: How can children understand the significance of narrative, empathy, loss, subjection, old age, disappointment, or rebellion?
+Seven young children enact the true story of Belgian serial killer Marc Dutroux.
+Exploring a crime that changed a nation, this award-winning play challenges audiences to confront fundamental questions: How can children understand the significance of narrative, empathy, loss, subjection, old age, disappointment, or rebellion?
 How do we react if we see them acting out scenes of violence or love and romance?
 What does that say about our own fears and desires?
-Together with CAMPO Arts Centre from Ghent, Rau created his first work with children on stage.

 This project is supported by the General Delegation of the Government of Flanders to the USA and the Goethe Institut in New York.